Your Business, Your Industry

-Consider Barriers to Entry
+1. Consider Barriers to Entry

 Barriers in the industry are like a double-edged sword.
 They can be both favorable and unfavorable for your business depending on the consequences.
 Barriers to entry can make it easy or difficult for you to flourish and prosper in the market.